maxtoroq/maxtoroq.github.io/XCST/c/_map.md

+## Building Expando Objects

+`c:map` supports two kinds of expando objects.
+By default, it creates an object whose properties can hold any kind of value.
+Or you can create [JObject][Newtonsoft.Json.Linq.JObject] objects for JSON programming.

+## JSON Serialization

+If `c:map` is used when constructing complex or simple content then it serializes directly to JSON.

 ## Error Conditions

 It is a compilation error if the required item type of the containing sequence constructor is not one of, or a super class of, [Object][System.Object] or [JObject][Newtonsoft.Json.Linq.JObject].